embarknow/search_index/README.markdown

 * `regexp` uses `REGEXP [[:<:]]...[[:>:]]` syntax to match whole words only
 * `fulltext` uses `MATCH(...)
 AGAINST(...)` syntax for MySQL's own fulltext binary search

-Changing this variable changes the query mode for all searches made by this extension, both the Search Index data source and filtering on the Search Index field.
+Changing this variable changes the query mode for all searches made by this extension, both the Search Index data source and filtering on the Search Index Filter field.
 Mode switching was introduced because of the limitations of fulltext binary search: while very fast, there is a word length limitation, and doesn't work well with short indexed strings or small data sets.

 `like` is the default as this seems to provide the best compromise between performance, in-word matching, and narrowness of results returned.